miku/golangintro/Types.md

 Go is statically typed.
 It has a number of basic data types and a few container types.

+This is brief overview - more in the tour.

 > The language predeclares certain type names.
 Others are introduced with type
 > declarations.
 Composite types - array, struct, pointer, function, interface,
 > slice, map, and channel types - may be constructed using type literals.